Mischback/django-project-skeleton/doc/source/index.rst

 consider usefull.

 **Additional note:** As of this writing, Django 1.11 is used.
 So I can only guarantee that this is working with this version.
+However, the skeleton is tested with Python 2.7 (2.7.13) and Python 3.5 (3.5.3).

 Notable Features
 ----------------